Menu

 The Reality

-Therefore, you should be your own thyroid advocate and prepare to stand up for yourself, doing lots of research, to make sure you get the best care possible.
+Therefore, we can be our own thyroid advocates and prepare to stand up for ourselves, doing lots of research, to make sure we get the best care we can.

 And most importantly, listen to your body.
 You know better than anyone if something isn’t right.